writethedocs/www/docs/conf/atlantic/2024/unconference.rst

 {% if unconf and unconf.url %}

-Sessions take place in Hopin, but you propose a session by adding your topic to a timeslot and table number in the  `Unconference sign-up sheet <{{unconf.url}}>`__.
+Sessions take place in the virtual conference platform, but you propose a session by adding your topic to a timeslot and table number in the  `Unconference sign-up sheet <{{unconf.url}}>`__.

 {% else %}

-Sessions take place in Hopin, but you propose a session by adding your topic to a timeslot and table number in the  Unconference sign-up sheet, which will be linked here closer to the event.
+Sessions take place in the virtual conference platform, but you propose a session by adding your topic to a timeslot and table number in the  Unconference sign-up sheet, which will be linked here closer to the event.

 {% endif %}

-When it's time for your session to begin, join the session in Hopin that corresponds to the table number you signed up for.
+When it's time for your session to begin, join the session in the virtual conference platform that corresponds to the table number you signed up for.
 There's a 15 minute break between sessions, but the previous session might still be running, so let them know it's time to switch.
 Give attendees a few minutes to join, then start the conversation!

 When the next session leader joins your session, it's time to finish up the conversation and let the next session begin.
 Or your group can end with time to take a break before the next session.